-In April of this year, records showed that Amazon was by far the most popular online marketplace, with the biggest customer base across the globe.
-The latest forecast by eMarketer reveals that Amazon’s US marketplace sales will grow by 16.5% to reach $220.39 billion by the time 2021 ends.
-But watch out for Walmart.
+In 2021, records showed that Amazon was by far the most popular online marketplace, with the biggest customer base across the globe.
+A forecast from eMarketer revealed that Amazon’s US marketplace sales grew by more than 16% to reach about $220.39 billion by the time 2021 ended.
+But what about Walmart?

 This channel is emerging as the top contender for the number two spot as US customers are increasingly shopping on the Walmart marketplace.
-The well-known brick-and-mortar shut down at the peak of the pandemic last year, but escalated Walmart’s US ecommerce growth by 76.0% shortly after.
-This means the company generated $53.30 billion in sales and captured 6.7% of the total ecommerce sales.
+The well-known brick-and-mortar shut down at the peak of the pandemic but escalated Walmart’s US ecommerce growth by more than 76.0% shortly after.
+This means the company generated +/- $53.30 billion in sales and captured 6.7% of the total online sales.

 That’s damn impressive!